evkx/evkx.github.io/content/models/opel/grandland/grandland/_index.md

 You can choose between two sound systems for the Opel Grandland:

-- **:** Features six speakers and delivers a maximum output of 100 watts.
+- **standard:** Features six speakers and delivers a maximum output of 100 watts.
-- **:** Features ten speakers and delivers a maximum output of 690 watts.
+- **standard:** Features ten speakers and delivers a maximum output of 690 watts.

 Additionally, the model includes 4 USB-C connections as standard.